We hope that all our pupils have had a wonderful Christmas break and are as eager to get back to St. Luke’s and start the spring term as we are.

-Let’s take a quick look at what we’re going to be covering in the first term.
+Let’s take a quick look at what we’re going to be covering.
 Remember that any extra research or practice that you can give your child at home on these subjects will give them an advantage when they come to look at them in class.

-The children’s first ICT unit will be on coding, where they’ll learn to write simple programs to make objects on a screen obey their commands.
+The ICT unit will be on typing – a useful skill which will improve their productivity in other ICT units throughout the year and beyond.
 This will be done through the Purple Mash learning platform, which your child can access outside of school on most devices using their username and password.
 We recommend that children do this to gain extra practice and familiarity with the applications we’re using.

 Both classes will have PE three times a week (gymnastics, dance and outdoor games).
 It is important that your child always has their kit in school, and we recommend leaving it on the premises – only taking it home during the half-term breaks for cleaning.
 It is important that your child has the correct St. Luke’s kit: a plain, white t-shirt; black shorts or knee-length leggings; and pumps or trainers.